Spectrum graph coloring and applications to WiFi channel assignment: Introduction

+See Figure~\ref{fig:TotalInterferenceColoring} (left) for an illustration.
 In this TSC problem, we have a fixed number of colors~$k$ and we want to find the smallest possible interference threshold~$t$.
-Figure~\ref{fig:TotalInterferenceColoring}, right, shows all the proper (without monochromatic edges) $3$-colorings of the paw graph, together with the interference~$I_v(PG,W_{2ed},c)$ at every vertex~$v$.
+Figure~\ref{fig:TotalInterferenceColoring}, right, shows all the proper (without monochromatic edges) $3$-colorings of the paw graph, together with the interference $I_v(PG,W_{2ed},c)$ at every vertex~$v$.
 Observe that the highlighted colorings achieve interference at most~$t=1$ at every vertex.
 This is impossible for improper colorings, since the matrix~$W$ assigns interference~$1$ to monochromatic edges which, therefore, will lead to one of its endpoints having interference greater than~$1$.

 Let us show now that, in this setting, no coloring can achieve a maximum vertex interference~$t$ strictly smaller than~$1$: Focus on the central vertex of the paw graph and observe that, according to the matrix~$W_{2ed}$, that vertex can only achieve an interference smaller than~$1$ if it is colored red and its neighbors are colored blue, or vice versa.
 But this gives rise to a monochromatic edge between the left vertices of the paw, which implies interference greater than~$1$ at those two vertices.
 See Figure~\ref{fig:ExampleTSC}.